vinceduong/ft-lem-in/README.md

 start-other
 other-end
 ```
-Note : Any comments are accepted
+Notes : *Any comments are accepted
+        *An unvalid map will lead to a "ERROR" message
 #### Example :
 ```
 10